“Why Am I So Distracted All the Time?”

 If you worry you are in an unhealthy relationship, are addicted to another person, or are in a cycle of codependency, it’s important to not just think it will pass but instead seek some form of help.
 Consider finding support and information in online forums and reading self-help books.
 If your situation doesn’t improve, see if there is a support group in your area, or seek help from a counsellor or therapist.

-4. You suffer from repressed experiences and emotions.
+4. You are so distracted as you suffer from repressed experiences and emotions.

 Have you ever tried to hold a beach ball under water?
 It takes all of your concentration and effort to stop it from popping out again.
 This can be what it’s like to hide past experiences you are ashamed of or keep down emotions you are afraid of.